 FY 2023-24 saw the first full year of auto-enrollment as mandated by SB 260.
-Enacted in 2019, SB 260 authorized Covered California to enroll consumers in a qualified health plan (QHP) automatically when they lose Medi-Cal coverage and gain eligibility for advanced premium tax credits (APTC).
+Enacted in 2019, SB 260 authorized Covered California to enroll consumers in health plans automatically when they lose Medi-Cal coverage and gain eligibility for advanced premium tax credits (APTC).
 Covered California began its auto-enrollment program in June 2023 for consumers transitioning from Medi-Cal.
-These consumers were enrolled in the lowest cost silver plan to maximize premium tax credit and cost sharing support.
+These consumers were enrolled in the lowest-cost Silver plan to maximize premium tax credit and cost-sharing support.